-As an example, take Present-day societies with a more secular orientation than the United States have similar stories to tell, as illustrated by research on contemporary Denmark and Sweden.
+As an example, take Present-day societies with a more secular orientation than the United States have similar stories to tell, as illustrated by research on contemporary Denmark and Sweden in the book Society without God: What the Least Religious Nations Can Tell Us About Contentment.
 Most Danes and Swedes do not worship any god.
 At the same time these countries score at the very top of the “happiness index,” have very low crime and corruption rates, great educational systems, strong economies, well-supported arts, free health care, egalitarian social policies.
 They have a wide variety of strong social institutions that provide community connections, opportunities for serving others, and other benefits that religion provides in the United States.

 Non-Religious Communities and Meaning and Purpose

 So believing in God and going to church is not the only way to attain a strong sense of life purpose and meaning.
 You can gain it in venues that are secular and provide an opportunity for community ties and a chance to reflect on life purpose and meaning just as religious communities have traditionally offered.
-Research indicates that those who engage with such deep questions in a setting that does not expect conformity to a specific dogma overall gain a deeper perception of meaning and purpose.
+A research mentioned in The Human Quest for Meaning: Theories, Research, and Applications (Personality and Clinical Psychology) indicates that those who engage with such deep questions in a setting that does not expect conformity to a specific dogma overall gain a deeper perception of meaning and purpose.

 Questions To Consider